gremlin97/Detecting-and-refining-HiRISE-Image-Patches-Obscured-by-Atmospheric-Dust/README.md

 Course: CSE 572

 ## Goal
+This repository contains code for my CSE572: Data Mining Final Project.
 The goal of this project is to create an end-to-end pipeline to bifurcate dusty and non-dusty (Images obstructed by atmospheric dust from martian storms) image patches from the HiRISE camera.
 Further, we denoise the dusty patches to filter and generate denoised images.

 ## Dataset
 Dataset url: https://zenodo.org/record/3495068#.Y6VYZHbMJPZ